 A clear example is a result of a simple exercise — I went to the haveibeenpwned.com website to check if any of my email accounts have been breached.
 (The website is a large repository of all of the email accounts that have been breached.
 Great work and effort by Troy Hunt — https://www.troyhunt.com/ )

-Discovering that the email and password have been compromised was not a surprise; The database contains information on over 7.5B accounts that have been compromised representing 347 websites.
+Discovering that the email and passwords have been compromised was not a surprise; The database contains information on over 7.5B accounts that have been compromised representing 347 websites.

 The image below shows the three organizations that compromised the data and it also describes the information that they exposed.

-The are many issues, but one of the key ones is the lack of transparency on the user terms and conditions agreements — which in many cases it enables organizations to use (or sell) data with affiliates, third party vendors and many other organizations to use the data for other services without them “bearing any responsibility” on how its used.
+In many cases privacy and security (see sample above) enable organizations to use (or sell) data with affiliates, third party vendors and many other organizations to use the data for other services without them “bearing any responsibility” on how it is used.

-The second issue is the aggregation of data; how organizations are leveraging basic account information and then aggregate data from multiple sources to enhance the data set, increase its value under the premise of improved performance or services.
+Organizations leverage basic account information and then aggregate data from multiple sources to enhance the data set, increase its value under the premise of improved performance or services.
 The image above is a sample of the text that informs the user of such possible activity.

-Transacting with personal information is nothing new — the difference is the digitalization of the ecosystem — which creates rapid technology rails for such aggregation and consolidation — and the lack of strong security postures that have enabled that billions or data records and information is available in the web.
+Transacting with personal information is nothing new — the difference is the digitalization of the ecosystem — which enabled by rapid and interconnected technology rails for such data aggregation and consolidation .
+The problem is due to the lack of strong security postures that have exposed billions of data records and information to be available in the internet.

-The impact of of such flow of information is felt by organizations and individuals by the rise of sophisticated phishing attacks driven by know information and behavior, or by increased identity theft due to the creation of false profiles and accounts, or spam and other methods.
+The impact of of such flow of information is felt by organizations and individuals with the rise of sophisticated behavior driven phishing attacks leveraging known information of the target, or by increased identity theft due to the creation of false profiles and accounts and other methods.